-Religions such as Judaism, Christianity and Islam are all practiced amongst the population and Israel is the only country in the world where most of the citizens are Jewish.
+Religions such as Judaism, Christianity and Islam are all practised amongst the population and Israel is the only country in the world where most of the citizens are Jewish.

-Once a week, the Jewish people celebrate a day of rest known as Shabbat, which sees all the major centers in the country come to a standstill.
+Once a week, the Jewish people celebrate a day of rest known as Shabbat, which sees all the major centres in the country come to a standstill.

 If you’re travelling on one of our Israel tours, we wouldn’t want you to be surprised by this practice, in fact, we encourage visitors to experience Shabbat.
 Not only will you learn more about the history and culture of the day, but it is also an ideal opportunity for exploring, as the main cities and tourist sights are less busy.